Mercer Arboretum & Botanic Gardens in Humble, TX

 “Visionary naturalist and innovative horticulturist, Thelma Mercer and her husband, Charles, created a charming and unique garden sanctuary on the original 14.5-acre property that would become Mercer Arboretum and Botanic Gardens on January 8, 1974.
 Her legacy endures in this place of beauty, serenity, and learning that is enjoyed by all who enter these gates.”

 The Mercer Arboretum and Botanic Gardens is open to the public every day.
 There is no admission fee.
-March through October the hours of operation are from 8am to dusk.
-From November through February the hours are from 8am to 5pm.
-The only days of the year that they are closed is Christmas Eve, Christmas Day, New Years Day and Thanksgiving.
+March through October the hours of operation are from 8 am to dusk.
+From November through February the hours are from 8 am to 5 pm.
+The only days of the year that they are closed are Christmas Eve, Christmas Day, New Years Day and Thanksgiving.

 The preservation of native plant species is one feature of what this botanical garden has as a goal.

-Gardening classes are also offered at Mercer Arboretum.
+Gardening classes are available at Mercer Arboretum.
 If interested in becoming a master gardener it can be accomplished there.
-Landscape design classes are also offered.
-This would be perfect for those starting with a blank canvas!
-Expensive mistakes need not be made if one learns about the proper soil, light needs and hardiness of plants suited for our local climate.
+Landscape design classes are a portion of what one can learn.
+These classes would be perfect for those starting with a blank canvas!
+Expensive mistakes need not to happen if one learns about the proper soil, light needs and hardiness of plants suited for our local climate.

 The Mercer Society is a 501(c)(3) charitable organization.
-It is comprised of people wishing to support the gardens.
-They do this in a number of ways.
+People wishing to support the gardens can help in many ways.

-Three major plant sales are held each year during the months of March, June and October.
+Three significant plant sales are held each year during March, June, and October.
 It draws plant lovers from near and far!
-Unique plants are sold as well as ones that do well in our warm humid climate.
-There is also a gift shop selling plants on a year round basis.
+Unique plants are available as well as typical ones that do well in our warm, humid climate.
+There is also a gift shop selling plants on a year-round basis.

-Sponsorship is another way of raising much needed funds.
+Sponsorship is another way of raising much-needed funds.
 It can help preserve endangered plants while honoring a loved one.
-Plaques are displayed in the gardens honoring those whose names are remembered through donations at various levels.
+Plaques displayed in the gardens honor those whose names are remembered through donations at various levels.